MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 Search commands allow the users to search an external system for information either manually through a search box, or by pasting a link to a monitored domain into the compose message area and insert the results of the search into a message.
 In the most basic search command flow, the initial invoke message includes the search string that the user submitted.
 You respond with a list of cards and card previews.
 The Teams client renders a list of card previews for the user.
 When the user selects a card from the list, the full-size card is inserted into the compose message area.

 The cards are triggered from the compose message area or the command box and not triggered from a message.
-They cannot be triggered from a message.
+They can't be triggered from a message.
 The following image displays the message extension search command task module:

 :::image type="content" source="~/assets/images/search-extension.png" alt-text="Message extension search command":::